Fermat-ORG/fermat-framework/README.md

 Future path of development: Active (First release with very limited features schedulled for late November 2015).

 <br>
-I want to join the team!
+I Want to Join the Team!
 ------------------------------------------------

 Awesome! _There are lots of ways you can help._ First read